roscopeco/anos/docs/MemoryMap.md

 all APs - until that time, this area will still be in use for stacks (at least).

-These ranges are defined in `realmode.ld` (and repeated in `startup.c` so if you change them, keep them in step or you're likely to experience sadness).
+These ranges are defined in `realmode.ld` (and repeated in `startup.c` so if you change them, keep them in step, or you're likely to experience sadness).

 ### Long Mode Initial Page Table Layout